biome-sh/biome-operator/doc/design.md

 ## Sub-resources

-As mentioned above, the operator creates several resources whenever it detects a new `Habitat`.
-These sub-resources, all labeled with `habitat=true`, are to be considered read-only; any modifications to them will be overwritten by the operator.
+As mentioned above, the operator creates several resources whenever it detects a new `Biome`.
+These sub-resources, all labeled with `biome=true`, are to be considered read-only; any modifications to them will be overwritten by the operator.

-The proper way to make changes is to **always** make them on the Habitat object, and let the operator figure out the actual steps it needs to take.
+The proper way to make changes is to **always** make them on the Biome object, and let the operator figure out the actual steps it needs to take.

 ## CRD Versioning